Creating and managing change requests

 For more information, see the link for Smart IT Permissions.

 To create a change request in Smart IT

 You create change requests by selecting Create New > Change Request.
 Your administrator might also have configured the system so that you can generate certain kinds of change requests through the Smart Recorder by submitting a service request.
-See Creating and managing change requests.
+See Submitting service requests.
 If you need to copy an existing change request, use the mid-tier-based UI for the BMC Change Management application in the BMC Remedy ITSM Suite.
 For more information, see (BMC Change Management documentation).

 You can use a change template that the administrator provides, or you can create a new change request.
 In both cases, a wizard in Smart IT helps you enter the necessary information, as described in the following example.

 While searching for a template, the template appears if you type the exact name (including symbol) of the template as it was given in the ITSM while creating the template.
 For example, if you have given the template name in the ITSM as "Template<", you should search the template with the exact text as "Template<".